-The gorgeous colours of Fall are right around the corner, and the apple season is upon us, so yesterday we did some fall colour apple stamping.
-It was a beautiful way to talk about and explore the colours of fall, and a great way to use up a couple of apple that were past their best in our fruit basket.
+The process was fun and easy for the toddlers and preschoolers LOVE stamping with apples, so they really enjoyed this process.
+The results were beautiful.
+It was also a great way to use up a couple of apple that were past their best in our fruit basket.

 I started by cutting some apples both top to bottom, and side to side.
 The hooligans love when I cut an apple cross-wise to reveal the star pattern that the seeds make.